Sue Nabi

-Sue Youcef Nabi (born 13 February 1968) is an Algerian-born French entrepreneur and innovator in the world of global beauty.
-Nabi is the founder of vegan skincare line Orveda, which launched in 2017.
-Nabi spent 20 years at L’Oreal, including holding the title of President for both Lancôme and L’Oréal.
+Sue Youcef Nabi (born 13 February 1968) is an Algerian entrepreneur and innovator in the world of global beauty.
+Nabi is the founder of vegan skincare line Orveda, which was launched in 2017.
+Nabi spent 20 years at L’Oreal, during which she held the titles of President for both Lancôme and L’Oréal.

 In July 2020 Sue was named CEO of the American multinational beauty company Coty Inc.

+Nabi was named on Fortune's list of Most Powerful Women in 2023.

 Early life and education

 Born to a father who was an engineer, politician and painter, and a French-teaching mother, Nabi grew up in Algeria.
 After completing an Engineering Degree at the École nationale du génie de l'eau et de l'environnement de Strasbourg (ENGEES), Nabi went on to graduate with an Advanced master's degree in Marketing Management, ESSEC Business School in 1991.

 Career at L’Oréal

-In 1993, Nabi entered L'Oreal as a Retail Sales Representative, South-West France for Jacques Dessange Professional Hair Care, and was promoted to Mennen Brand Manager (Gemey-Maybelline) in 1994.
-Between 1996 and 2000, Nabi was made Group Manager/Marketing Director for Gemey-Maybelline, before being promoted to General Manager, L'Oreal France.
+In 1993, Nabi entered L'Oreal as a Retail Sales Representative for Jacques Dessange Professional Hair Care in South-West France and was promoted to Mennen Brand Manager (Gemey-Maybelline) in 1994.
+Between 1996 and 2000, Nabi served as Group Manager/Marketing Director for Gemey-Maybelline, before being promoted to General Manager of L'Oreal France.

-In 2005, Nabi became Worldwide President of L’Oréal Paris, and enjoyed various successes and press coverage for growing the business, championing diversity in beauty, and for individualistic, personal charisma.
-Through the “Because We’re Worth It” testimonials, Nabi re-invented L’Oréal Paris’ advertising and brand equity.
+In 2005, Nabi became Worldwide President of L’Oréal Paris, and achieved various successes, gaining press coverage for growing the business and championing diversity in beauty.
+Known for her individualistic and personal charisma, she re-invented L’Oréal Paris’ advertising and brand equity through the “Because We’re Worth It” testimonials.
 Nabi also championed diversity of beauty through the introduction of marketing campaigns that featured, for the first time, Jane Fonda (at 68), brunettes including Penélope Cruz and Eva Longoria, Asian celebrities including Chinese actress Gong Li as well as men - from both Hollywood and TV screens - including Lost’s Matthew Fox and Grey’s Anatomy’s Patrick Dempsey.

-Nabi also oversaw a number of key product launches and successes, including Casting Crème Gloss Hair Color and Total Repair 5 hair care line, as well as make-up innovations including Glam Shine, Color Riche lip Colour Star Secrets line, Telescopic and Double Extend mascaras.
+Nabi also oversaw a number of key product launches and successes, including the Casting Crème Gloss Hair Color and Total Repair 5 hair care line.
+Additionally, she was instrumental in the development of makeup innovations such as Glam Shine, the Color Riche Lip Colour Star Secrets line, and Telescopic and Double Extend mascaras.

 In 2009, at the age of 41, Nabi became the Worldwide President of Lancôme, part of the L’Oreal Luxury Products division and a brand that was in decline.
 During a 5-year presidency, Nabi oversaw the successful launch of many new Lancôme products, most notably the perfume"La Vie est belle”, advertised by Julia Roberts.